Splits and Mergers of Kerala Congress: 2016 Split - Janadhipathya Kerala Congress

 On 2016 before Kerala assembly elections K. Francis George, son of founder of Kerala Congress K. M. George, along with Antony Raju and Dr. K C Joseph left Kerala Congress (Mani) and formed Janadhipathya Kerala Congress.

 2019 Split - Revival of Kerala Congress (Joseph)

 A power struggle erupted in the party after the death of Kerala Congress (M) chairman K. M. Mani.
 One faction was led by his son Jose K. Mani and another was led by senior leader P. J. Joseph.
 The Election Commission intervened and it ruled in favor of Jose K Mani.
 The commission passed a verdict recognizing the faction led by Jose K. Mani as the Kerala Congress (M).
-This was challenged by P. J. Joseph in court and he was granted an interim stay order.
+This was challenged by P. J. Joseph in Kerala High Court and he was granted an interim stay order.
 The Jose faction approached the Supreme Court of India and it agreed with the Election Commission's verdict.